The Red-Headed League: Plot

-Holmes and Watson laugh at Wilson's frustration over losing the job; Holmes points out that Wilson has earned a considerable sum of money, but promises to solve the case quickly.
 Wilson provides a description of Spaulding, after which Holmes and Watson visit the pawnshop.
-Holmes strikes the pavement in front with his walking stick, and focuses on the knees of Spaulding's trousers when he answers the door.
 Concluding that a crime is about to be committed at a bank near the shop, Holmes gathers Watson, Inspector Jones of Scotland Yard, and bank chairman Mr. Merryweather that night.

 As the four hide in the darkened bank vault, Merryweather reveals that it holds a shipment of gold coins borrowed from a French bank; Holmes suspects a wanted criminal named John Clay of planning to steal them.
-After more than an hour's wait, Clay and his red-headed accomplice Archie break upward through the vault floor − inadvertently found to be hollow by Merryweather earlier.
-Clay is quickly captured while Archie flees, only to be caught by the additional police officers Jones has stationed around Wilson's shop.
+After more than an hour's wait, Clay and his red-headed accomplice Archie break upward through the vault floor and both are caught by waiting police.

 Back at Baker Street, Holmes explains his reasoning to Watson.
-Archie and Spaulding, whom Holmes had recognised as Clay from Wilson's description, concocted the Red-Headed League as a way to keep Wilson occupied during the day, so that Clay could tunnel into the bank vault from the cellar of the shop.
-Holmes had noticed that Clay's trouser knees were worn and dirty from digging, and striking the pavement had informed him that the cellar extended behind the shop and toward the bank.
-Archie had posed as Morris to rent the office, then as Ross to hire Wilson, and closed the office once the tunnel was completed.
+He had recognized Spaulding as Clay from Wilson's description, and had seen during the pawnshop visit that the knees of Clay's trousers were worn and dirty as if from digging.
+He concluded that Clay and Archie had concocted the Red-Headed League as a way to keep Wilson occupied during the day, so that Clay could tunnel into the bank vault from the cellar of the shop.